-12 Names for Your Dog Based on English Legend and Lore
+12 Names for Your Dog Based on English Folklore and Mythology

 There is a whole world of places to get dog names from.
 So, how do you narrow it down and find the perfect name for your pooch?
 One way is to look for what a name means.
 Folklore is a great place to turn for names brimming with meaning.
 Everything from heroes and heroines to monsters and mystic locations can make great names for your dog.

 English folklore comes from all around England and the British Isles.
 In this article, we'll look at 12 English folklore names that could be just right for your dog.

 A boggart can be either a mischievous household spirit or a nasty spirit inhabiting the bogs, fields, and marshes.
 Boggarts that live at home like to steal household items, sour milk, and even make animals limp.

 Boggarts are always ill-spirited creatures and they grow attached to the family they live with, following them from place to place.
 Northern Englanders believed you should never name the boggart because then it will become completely unreasonable and malevolently destructive.

 So, why should you name your beloved dog after such a nasty creature?
 Well, if you call your dog a Boggart, he shouldn’t become malevolently destructive!
 Also, this name fits a dog that tends to get in a bit of loveable trouble, perhaps stealing food or chewing on things he shouldn’t.

 A brownie is a sort of smaller hobgoblin.
 Brownies live in houses and help with chores around the house.
 However, brownies are very shy and hate to be seen working, so they do most of their chores at night.
 It is tradition for the family that has a brownie in their house to leave little treats out for her such as a bowl of milk or honey.

 If a brownie stays with a house long enough without receiving these treats, the brownie is likely to abandon her abode and seek a new home.